MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 1. As a security precaution, the LocalFolder directory handle and its contents should not allow modifying or creating new files.
 This prevents the creation of executable files and the creation of files outside of the LocalFolder directory.

 1. Any existing data in the LocalFolder directory can be accessed by the same app PFN that created it without prompting the user for additional permissions or input.
-This is allowed as the user has consented to the app's use of local storage through app installation from the Microsoft Store.
+We considered this as a privacy concern but decided that it is acceptable as the user consented to the app's use of local storage through app installation from the Microsoft Store.
+It is also acceptable for a newer version of the app to read and delete this data.